TatianaAfonso/pa-iscde-tdpao/README.md

 # pa-iscde-tdpao
-CodeGeneration create new Java class and her package
+CodeGeneration create new Java class and java package